TwilioDevEd/account-security-quickstart-rails/README.md

 1. Check and make sure SQLite is up and running

+1. Run `bin/rails db:migrate` to create the tables

-1. Run `bin/rails server` from the cloned repo to run the app
+1. Run `bin/rails server` to start the server

 ### License
 - MIT